Class MultimapSubject

 • containsExactlyEntriesIn

-Fails if the Multimap does not contain precisely the same entries as the argument Multimap.
+Checks that the actual multimap contains precisely the same entries as the argument Multimap.

 A subsequent call to Ordered.inOrder() may be made if the caller wishes to verify that the two multimaps iterate fully in the same order.
 That is, their key sets iterate in the same order, and the value collections for each key iterate in the same order.